s3816031/Assignment1/index.md

 Professional Athlete

 # About Me
 I am 24 years old and currently located in Lausanne, Switzerland where I am currently playing volleyball professionally.
 I currently only speak English but am learning to speak French.
 Prior to this, I have completed 4 years at the University of Calgary in Canada, where I recieved a scholarship and competed in the University's varsity volleyball team known as Calgary Dinos.
-In my limited time, I like to work on graphic designer projects and play video games.
+In my limited free time, I like to spend it either playing video games or working on graphic design projects.

 ### Interest in IT
 My interest in IT follows a variety of pathways, currently my interest is to develop skills and become a digital solution architect.
 Other fields of interest stem from my previous hobby of graphic design and marketing in digital media.
-Beginning in my early teen years, I was always intrigued towards technology, specifically video games and graphic design, whilst also being associated with my mother’s current field of work in solution architect.
-My experience in IT is limited, I have completed 2 years of Software Design and Development in 2012 through my high school whilst spending my time from 2011-2013 I dabbled in an entrepreneur experience of Graphic Design specifying in Photoshop, 3D Cinema and After Effects.
+Beginning in my early teen years, I was always intrigued towards technology, specifically video games and graphic design, whilst also being associated with my mother’s current field of work as a Solution Architect.
+My experience in IT is limited, I have completed 2 years of Software Design and Development in 2012 through my high school whilst spending my time from 2011-2013 dabbling in the field of Graphic Design specifying in Photoshop, Illustrator, 3D Cinema and After Effects.
 I have chosen RMIT as my institute as it is one of the offered degrees online that suits the lifestyle of a professional athlete.
 As of the semester my time will be spent overseas in Switzerland where I am playing professional volleyball and in my downtime RMIT is able to provide me with studies to be ready for a job in the tech industry after my professional career ends.
 Through the degree I expect to be proficient in skills required for an entry level job in digital solution architect employment.
-Potentially further develop my graphical skills as well as being ready for the current trends when looking for employment.
+Potentially further develop my graphical skills as well as being ready for the current technology trends that can aid my transition from sports into the tech industry.

 ### Ideal Job